fish-shell/fish-shell/CONTRIBUTING.md

 brew install cppcheck
 ```

-To install the lint checkers on Linux distros that use Aot:
+To install the lint checkers on Linux distros that use Apt:

 ```
 sudo apt-get install clang